francisfueconcillo/image-api/README.md

 # image-api
-An Image API to work for an E-commerce Flutter App
+An Image API that uploads to Firebase Storage to be compatible for Flutter mobile apps